 What is interesting about me?
 Oh well, I used to join a very controversial show in Vietnam, which is “Nguoi Ay La Ai?”.
 Despite its dramas, I had so much fun along the journey.
 Also, I have got some requests to be a model (laugh).
 As it is not my priority, I only did photo shooting twice.

 2. You studied in France, then done your Master both in France and Vietnam.
 After that, you’ve landed your career in HR consulting from Manufacture/Trading to Digital-related jobs.
-Why did you choose this unconventional path, which many may dream of but only small number of people make it till the end.
+Why did you choose this unconventional path, which others may dream of but only small number of people make it till the end.

 Back in France, my father was a maintenance technician, while my mother was an accountant.
-You could see I was born in a french middle class family with both Mom and Dad having decent jobs.
+You could see I was born in a French middle-class family with both Mom and Dad having decent jobs.
 Hence, my school decision was safe of studying Supply chain management.
 It was not very competitive and pretty promising with good job opportunities in the long term.

 I, later, was not happy.
 I felt that something was missing.
 After much reflection, I considered myself as a more human-oriented person.
 I decided to change my direction instead of following the path I learned in Uni.
 With a background in the supply chain, I started as a Recruitment Consultant for Furniture Manufacturing/Sourcing/Trading field at The Robert Walters Group.